12th Gyalwang Drukpa: Environmental protection

-The Himalayan region, known as the 'third pole' supplies water to nearly one-half of the world's population and is disproportionately impacted by global warming.
-Live to Love sponsors several unique and world-renowned projects focused on environmental protection of this fragile eco-system.
-For example, every year, Live to Love hosts the 'Eco Pad Yatra,’ ('Pad' means 'foot' and 'Yatra' means journeying, 'Pad Yatra' means 'journey on foot') a trek in which hundreds of volunteers hike hundreds of miles collecting plastic waste.
-Live to Love also plants literally tens of thousands of trees in the region, cleaning the air of toxins and stabilizing the soil.
+The Himalayan region, known as the 'third pole' supplies water to nearly one-half of the world's population and is affected by global warming.
+Live to Love sponsors several notable projects focused on environmental protection of this fragile eco-system.
+Live to Love hosts the 'Eco Pad Yatra,' ('Pad' means 'foot' and 'Yatra' means journeying, 'Pad Yatra' means 'journey on foot') a trek in which hundreds of volunteers hike hundreds of miles collecting plastic waste.
+Live to Love also plants native trees in the region, cleaning the air of toxins and stabilizing the soil.
 In September 2013, during the UN week, the Gyalwang Drukpa was named 'The Guardian of the Himalayas' by Waterkeeper Alliance, founded in 1999 by environmental lawyer Robert F. Kennedy Jr. and several Waterkeeper organisations.